nrfconnect/sdk-nrf/doc/nrf/protocols/matter/overview/integration.rst

 Matter in the |NCS| supports the *System-on-Chip, multiprotocol* platform designs, available with the related network stack on Nordic Semiconductor devices in the |NCS|.
 For more information about the multiprotocol feature, see :ref:`ug_multiprotocol_support`.

+.. _ug_matter_overview_architecture_integration_designs_thread:

 Matter over Thread
 ==================

-In this design, the Matter stack, the OpenThread stack and the Bluetooth LE stack run on a single SoC.
+In this design, the Matter stack, the OpenThread stack, and the Bluetooth LE stack run on a single SoC.

 This platform design is suitable for the following development kits: